Peter Ludwig von der Pahlen: Paul's reign

 On December 3, 1796 Pahlen was appointed to command the Cuirassier Regiment of Riga, but soon the new Emperor made him regret his former contacts with the disgraced prince Platon Zubov.
 In January 1797 Pahlen was discharged from the governorship, and on 26 February he was relieved from his post in the regiment and excluded from the service.

 However, he was soon again accepted into active service and appointed as Inspector of the Cavalry and the commander of the Household Troops of Horse Regiment.
 He was rapid in acquiring the sovereign's confidence.
 Enjoying the unlimited favor of Pavel I, for three years (1798–1801) he served as the military governor of Saint Petersburg, the governor of the Baltic provinces, the inspector of 6 military districts, the Grand Chancellor of the Maltese order, the chief director of mail, a member of the Imperial Council and of the Board of Foreign Affairs.

 During his time in office the building of St Michael's Castle and of the Naval Military School was completed.
-The Field of Mars was graced with monuments honoring Field Marshal Rumyantsev and Alexander Suvorov.
-The Imperial iron foundry was transferred from Kronstadt to Petersburg and Nikolai Rezanov founded the Russian-American Company.
+Monuments honoring Field Marshal Rumyantsev and Alexander Suvorov were erected at the Field of Mars.
+The Imperial iron foundry was transferred from Kronstadt to Saint Petersburg and Nikolai Rezanov founded the Russian-American Company.